<img src="https://i.canddi.com/i.gif?A=0cfe735d8ca3730193f3a939628c109d">

 Energy

-All of the batteries in the table above are the highest capacity batteries that offer the longest run-time; identified by xx20… in the model / part number (eg ND20… NH20… etc).
-In applications that require a long run-time, there is usually a need for remaining capacity to be calculated highly accurately, so the N-Series batteries have a 4 or 5 segment LED or LCD display on the end that gives the user a graphical way of viewing remaining battery capacity.
+All of the batteries in the table above are the highest capacity batteries that offer the longest run-time; they can be easily identified as they have xx20… in the model / part number (eg ND20… NH20… etc).
+In applications that require a long run-time, there is usually a need for remaining capacity to be calculated highly accurately, so the N-Series batteries have a 4 or 5 segment LED or LCD display on the end that gives the user a convenient way of getting this information.

 In some applications, rather than selecting a high capacity battery, the max discharge power capability (in W) could be the preferred performance characteristic.
 For example, when small “hot-swappable” power is needed, a back-up battery could be used to keep a device running for a short period while the main battery is changed.
 The Inspired Energy product that offers the max discharge power with nominal energy closest to 100Wh (97.2Wh) is the NL2024ED22.